linkmalloc/proudbisayabai.ph/_posts/2026-05-05-inflation-rices-to-7-2-amid-rising-rice-fuel-prices.md

 author: Kaiser Jan Fuentes
 author2: ''
 layout: post
-title: Inflation rices to 7.2% amid rising rice, fuel prices
+title: Inflation rises to 7.2% amid rising rice, fuel prices
 description: >-
   Prices sprinted harder in April, with inflation jumping to its fastest pace in over a year as transport, food, and utilities pushed household costs higher